osprey-lang/coding-standards/README.md

 This tends to be the most controversial section by far, so let's just get it over with.

-Above all, recognise that *code is read more often than it is written*.
+Above all, recognize that *code is read more often than it is written*.
 Keep it readable.
 If you return to your code and find that the formatting actively prevents you from understanding it, reformat your code.

 ## Maximum line length